tikv/rfcs/text/0108-reduce-traffic-resolved-ts.md

 The `CheckLeaderResponse` respond with the regions that pass the Raft safety check.
 The leader can then push its `safe_ts` for those regions.
 Since most regions will pass the safety check, it is not necessary to respond with the IDs of all passing regions.
 Instead, we can respond with only the IDs of regions that fail the safety check.

-Another optimization is that we can confirm the leadership if the leader lease is hold, by calling Raft’s read-index command.
+Another optimization is that we can confirm the leadership if the leader lease is hold, by calling Raft's read-index command.
 But this will involve in the Raftstore thread pool, more CPU will be used by this.

 ### Inactive Regions